 History and Mandated Purpose of ITA Program

-The purpose of the program is to help provide excellent instruction to all Texas Tech students who will be working with these teaching assistants by supporting the ITAs in their teaching roles at Texas Tech through evaluation and training in conjunction with their respective academic departments.
+The purpose of the program is to help provide excellent instruction to all undergraduate Texas Tech students by supporting the ITAs in their teaching roles at Texas Tech.
+This is done through rigorous evaluation and training in conjunction with ITAs' comprehensive and respective academic departments.

 State Mandate